DhyeyR-007/Picard-Lefschetz-Integral-Calculus/README.md

 # plind.py Documentation

-## Introduction
+## Overview
-plind.py (Picard-Lefschetz Integration in N-Dimensions) is a Python package that implements the Picard-Lefschetz method for integrating highly oscillatory functions in any number of dimensions.
+**plind.py** (Picard-Lefschetz Integration in N-Dimensions) is a Python package that facilitates the application of the Picard-Lefschetz method to calculate integrals of highly oscillatory functions in multiple dimensions.

-## Description
+## Purpose
-This code is for people interested in computing integrals of the form
+This package is specifically designed for users who need to compute integrals of the form:

-$$I=\int_\Omega \text{d}^n\mathbf{x}\exp i S(\mathbf{x}\;\mathbf{\mu}).$$
+$$I = \int_\Omega \text{d}^n\mathbf{x}\exp(i S(\mathbf{x}; \mathbf{\mu}))$$

-These integrals occur in quantum theory and wave optics.
-Such integrals are not possible to do using traditional numerical methods due to their highly oscillatory nature.
+These types of integrals are commonly encountered in quantum mechanics and wave optics, and pose significant challenges for traditional numerical methods due to the presence of rapid oscillations.

-However, Picard-Lefschetz (PL) theory gives a recipe for computing them by analytically continuing the integration domain to $\mathbb{C}^n$, deforming the integration domain according to certain rules, then integrating on the new domain.
+Picard-Lefschetz (PL) theory offers a solution to this problem by analytically continuing the integration domain to complex space $\mathbb{C}^n$, deforming the domain according to specific rules, and performing the integration over this newly defined region.

-This package is an implementation of the PL algorithm in Python.
+The **plind.py** package provides a Python-based implementation of this method.

-For details, see papers in the [additional information](#additional-information) section.
+For a deeper understanding, refer to the research papers listed in the [Additional Resources](#additional-resources) section.

-## Install
+## Installation
-To use plind.py, run `pip install plind`.
+To use plind.py, run pip install plind.

-## Use
-To use the code, follow the examples in `Example Notebook.ipynb`.

 ## Refer for more info
 https://p-lpi.github.io/